lennart-k/gnome-rounded-corners/README.md

 # gnome-rounded-corners

-Adds rounded corners to every monitor in Gnome
+Adds rounded corners to every monitor in Gnome.

+## not actively maintained

+As I'm currently not using GNOME a lot, my priorities have shifted a lot to other projects.
+However I'll try to keep up with pull requests.

 ## Credits